 Cubans take the US announcement with optimism but caution

-Many Cubans remember when in the middle of the last decade the streets of the island were full of music and street vendors and the lodgings were full of tourists who visited the last bastion of socialism before a thaw with Washington transformed the island.
+HAVANA (AP) — Many Cubans remember when in the middle of the last decade the streets of the island were ablaze with musicians and street vendors and the lodgings were full of tourists visiting what they thought would be the last bastion of socialism before a thaw with Washington will transform the island.

-The recent announcement of some measures to relax the embargo made by the administration of US President Joe Biden was taken with optimism by some people, but also with caution.
+The recent announcement of measures to ease the embargo by the administration of US President Joe Biden was viewed with optimism by some people, but also with caution.

 “I am going to continue working and nothing more, I am not going to wait for other people.
 My thing is to support my family,” Karel Ramos, 43, a food stall vendor, told The Associated Press on Tuesday.
 “We have been waiting for a long time.
 We have to keep working and fighting in the country”.